 Charity shops reopening: Six things you need to know, including how to donate & shop safely

 Hands up if you've had a clear-out since lockdown began – or maybe I should say hands up if you haven't (it might be a smaller number).
-There's some good news if you're itching to drop off bags of unwanted items at your local charity shop, as they should soon be accepting donations again.
+There's some good news if you're itching to drop off bags of unwanted items at your local charity shop, as most should be accepting donations again.

 As you might expect, there'll be a number of extra measures in place to protect shoppers and volunteers, and to avoid an overwhelming surge in donations.
 To help you donate items and shop as safely as you can, we've been in touch with some of the UK's biggest charity shop chains and we've six need-to-knows below.
 You should also check out MSE Jenny's charity shopping bargain-hunting tricks before you go.